 Banyan Tree Macau

 The Banyan Tree is the right place to stay in Macau if you are also looking for absolute pampering and for a more relaxed feel while staying in the shopping area.

 All of the hotel’s rooms come with their own indoor 4 meter pool, silk cushions, Asian accents that are pervasive across all of its properties and a Southeast Asian feel that contrasts with Macau’s frenzy.
 The suites have balconies, a luxury in Macau’s office-feel skyscrapers.

-The hotel’s renowned spa is well-reputed across Asia, I know because I have stayed at the Banyan Tree Bintan (check out my fantastic video) and at the Banyan Tree Lang Co in Central Vietnam where I spent 4 fantastic days exploring Hoi An, Hue and My Son.
+The hotel’s renowned spa is well-reputed across Asia, I know because I have stayed at the Banyan Tree Bintan (check out my fantastic video and even more wonderful resorts on Bintan and Batam) and at the Banyan Tree Lang Co in Central Vietnam where I spent 4 fantastic days exploring Hoi An, Hue and My Son.
 Even if you don’t peruse the spa (which you should) its touch reaches far and you can even request the scent and essential oils for your room upon check-in, a nice touch across all Banyan Tree properties.

 For the ultimate retreat, you can book one of their all-you-can-spa Sanctuary Suites and have all your meals and spa treatments included.
 That is perfect if you are visiting Macau for shopping and entertainment or coming with someone who is all about gambling while you are not.
 The swimming pool of the resort is surrounded by peaceful cabanas while the Galaxy’s many pools and entertainment areas are accessible too.

 This is also one of the few resorts where couples can feel as if they retreated somewhere romantic, leaving the large fountains, loud performances and bright neon lights behind closed doors.
 The Banyan Tree can organise private dinners on pool decks or allow you to indulge in their oyster bar.